 My first foray into quality occurred with the Air Force's Total Quality Management program in Washington D.C.
-Like other TQM implementations, the customer focus parts of the implementation were very good, but the metrics aspects of the program never gained traction.
+Like other TQM implementations, the customer focus parts of the implementation were very good, but the metrics aspects of the program never seemed to gain traction.
 Further, the momentum was difficult to sustain.

-Two books were central to the development of SCOPEVision.
+Two books were central to the development of SCOPEVision out of the division's work in continuous improvement.
 One was The Consultant's Calling by Geoffrey Bellman.
 It reinforced the conclusion that all managers are consultants, challenged just like external consultants in sustaining improvement and making organizations self-reliant.
 The other book was Hammer and Champy's Reengineering the Corporation, that contrasted TQM with what reengineering was intended to achieve.
-That led to purchase of another book, The Six Sigma Way.
-The epiphany was that all of these models had very much in common, but in some ways they were impenetrable to mere mortals.
-The division's SCOPE efforts in the meantime were sort of languishing, and we wanted to know why.
-The research that followed helped flesh out the SCOPEVision core and later additional research that became Seeing Excellence.
-The essentials of SCOPEVision are described in this linked Introduction.
+That led to another book, The Six Sigma Way, that explained Motorola's Six Sigma system, now often combined with Japanese lean manufacturing principles as Lean Six Sigma.
+The epiphany was that all of these models had very much in common, but in some ways they were difficult to apply to our division's mission.
+The use of SCOPE and research that followed helped flesh out the SCOPEVision core.

 Use in the Division of Finance and Procurement

-A Negotiation page was added in 2008 to illustrate the central role of negotiations.
+A negotiation page was added to this website in 2008 to illustrate the central role of negotiations.
 A leadership page was developed to provide an approach to self-discovery about the key principles of leadership.
 This became the foundation for chapter 10 of Seeing Excellence.

-These stories eventually illuminated the three parts of the book: Expand the Team's Thinking; Focus the Team's Attention; and Sustain the Team's Efforts.
+In 2013, I published the stories in Seeing Excellence: Learning From Great Public Procurement Teams.
+The stories at the heart of Seeing Excellence illuminate the three parts of the book: Expand the Team's Thinking; Focus the Team's Attention; and Sustain the Team's Efforts.
 The book's chapters represent the 10-disciplines of effective teams.
 The tenth, Lead Laterally: Choose to Help, is organized around five principles of effective leadership in teams.